-Esiri Erheriene-Essi was born in 1982 in London.
-She currently lives and works in Amsterdam.
-In 2004 she received her BA in media studies and later in 2006 she received her MFA at the University of East London.
+Esiri Erheriene-Essi (b.
+1982) is an artist, predominantly focused on figurative painting.
+In 2004 she received her BA in Media Studies and later in 2006 she received her Master of Fine Arts at the University of East London.
 From 2007 to 2009 she was in residency at De Ateliers in Amsterdam.
 In 2009 she won the prestigious Dutch Royal Painting prize, and in 2014 she had her first museum solo exhibition at the Museum Arnhem.
 She has had solo exhibition in e.g. Galerie Ron Mandos in Amsterdam and De Ateliers in Amsterdam.
 She also participated in exhibitions such as Levenslang.
 Het criminele brein ontleed in Haarlem and Amsterdam Drawing 2013.

-Esiri Erheriene-Essi is predominately a painter of mid to large-scale figurative paintings.
+Esiri Erheriene-Essi creates mid to large-scale figurative paintings.
 A huge part of her practice entails collecting and creating an archive of material, which could potentially become incorporated into her work.
 She is interested a great deal by history – in particularly images, objects, and documents which we can return to, in order to examine both individual and shared memories and histories.
 The archive is important to her, as it is through these links that she continuously questions and plays with the order, discrepancies, the silences, the interruptions and the assaults of the historical narrative.
 With hindsight, bias and curiosity she takes these silences and discrepancies, brings them up to the surface and re-edits the narrative continually in the hopes of robbing history of some of it’s tyrannical power by recreating new scenarios.
 Or rather, she is incessantly attempting to re-imagine more humane and liberating narratives than what has gone before, and perhaps slightly change our reading of history in the process.